nim-lang/atlas/readme.md

 atlas use https://github.com/zedeus/nitter
 ```

-Link to another project and it's deps:
+Link to another project and its deps:
 ```sh
 atlas link ../../existingDepdency/
 ```